quincycheng/katacoda-scenarios/impact2021-security-workshop_webapp/env_overview.md

   "quick-start:variable:devapp/db_pass"
 ]
 ```

+Let's break down each container's purpose for this scenario.

 # cyberark/conjur
 This container is the CyberArk Conjur service.
 It has been pre-configured for this scenario.
 As you have already experienced from the last executed command, it is online and available for serving requests.